Cleaning, protecting and restoring marine teak

-Teak weathers to an attractive grey, but dirt and pollutants discolour it.
-If you want to preserve the beautiful golden colour it must either be oiled, waxed or varnished.
+Teak on boat decks and fittings weathers to an attractive enough grey, but dirt and pollutants discolour it.
+If you want to preserve the original beautiful golden colour it must either be oiled, waxed or varnished.

 Don’t scrub or pressure wash teak.
 This removes soft fibres from the wood and raises the grain, increasing the speed of weathering.